 Today, we will introduce you to the Italian Lake Garda with its small towns and places of interest.
 Amazing amusement parks will bring great joy to the young ones.
-Small towns with rich history will make your holiday very cultural.
-And the last but not the least, you can enjoy the spa treatments.
+Small towns with a rich history will make your holiday very cultural.
+And last but not the least, you can enjoy the spa treatments.

 The second part, “Fauna”, is a pedestrian area encouraging its guests to walk along five continents and see their respective animals.

 Natura-Viva also introduces you to the history of life on Earth thanks to its full-sized reconstructions of dinosaurs and other extinct animals.
 They are hidden in the thickets so skilfully that meeting them makes your heart race.
 The park is located between the towns of Bussolengo and Pastrengo.